xieweiAlex/English_Learning/words/2025/words-Feb-25.md

 Team Trump claims that its dealmaking will bring peace and that, after 80 years of **being taken for a ride**, America will turn its superpower status into profit.
 Why so many children in America have ADHD. - Not for the reasons **espoused** by Robert F. Kennedy junior.
-Donald Trump should not replace us with his stooges, warns a fired inspector-general.
+Donald Trump should not replace us with his **stooges**, warns a fired inspector-general.

 Two entrepreneurs spot the same opportunity.
-One builds elaborate plans; the other tests crude prototypes.
+One builds elaborate plans; the other tests **crude prototypes**.
 The planner is still planning when the tester sells their company.

-unerring, impeccable, masterful, knack
+**unerring, infallible, impeccable, masterful, knack**

-flash-point.
+**flash-point**.

 **furl the sails**.
 **furl the tents/umbrella**.